 Eastmark softball embracing pressure as top team

 Apr.
-16—Every morning, Eastmark head softball coach Darryl Allen makes the short drive from his home to the school in his golf cart.
+18—Every morning, Eastmark head softball coach Darryl Allen makes the short drive from his home to the school in his golf cart.

 It doesn't give him much time to think about practice plans or how his lady Firebirds will approach that day's game.
 But then again, most of that planning is done well in advance.